Initial Determination

 • Exempt from CalFresh work registration requirements

-• Participating in an ORR training program for at least half time.
+• Participating in an Office of Refugee Resettlement (ORR) training program for at least half-time

 Does this person satisfy the ABAWD work requirement?